TailrecIO/gopher-tunnels/README.md

 Assume that your current directory is at the project root.
 Otherwise, you will get an error.
 If you want to create a client for the default stage (dev), you simply run `./dist.sh`.
-`dist.sh` will create the dist directory, generate a client configuration from your application.yml, and copy all related binary files.
+`dist.sh` will create the dist directory, generate a client configuration from your application.yml, and copy all related binary files and drop them there.
 You can just zip this directory and distribute it.

 However, you can specify the stage name by providing the stage name as the first argument.
 I'm a bash script noob and I don't care to improve it.
 So, contribution is very welcome :)